bitcraze/bitcraze-website/src/tutorials/developing.md

 {% endgs_step %}

 {% gs_step open the file %}
-On the left side you find some projects in the "Project explorer" window, expand the "crazyflie-firmware" project.
+Find the "Project explorer" window on the left side and expand the "crazyflie-firmware" project.
+{% img Project explorer; medium; /images/getting-started/eclipse-project-explorer.png %}
 Navigate to `drivers/interface/led.h` and double click to open it.

-TODO image
 {% endgs_step %}

 {% gs_step change the code %}